So there are a number of things that have to be considered when selecting FEC IP.

 There a number of things that have to be considered when selecting FEC IP.
 So I'd say chief among those, is the performance.
 So not just the performance in terms of error correction capability, but also the hardware performance, the throughput, the latency, the hardware usage as well.

-A big question is how well tuned, well optimised, is that IP for the application?
+A big question is how well tuned, well optimized, is that IP for the application?
 Another one would be what features are included with the IP?

 AccelerComm IP is not just about the core, the fundamental part of the processing, but also the peripherals that come with it, the chain components, like CRC, and HARQ, and rate matching as well.